 Article 8(1)

 An international application may claim rights of priority based on more than one earlier application (“multiple priorities”), even if they originate in different countries.
-The earliest application must have been filed not more than 12 months before the date of filing of the international application.
 An element of an international application will be accorded the priority date of the earliest priority application which discloses it.
-If, for instance, the international application describes and claims two embodiments (A and B) of an invention, A being disclosed in a French application and B in a German application, both filed within the preceding 12 months, the priority dates of both the French and German applications may be claimed for the appropriate parts of the international application; embodiment A will have the French priority date and embodiment B the German priority date.
+If, for instance, the international application describes and claims two embodiments (A and B) of an invention, A being disclosed in a French application and B in a German application, the priority dates of both the French and German applications may be claimed for the appropriate parts of the international application; embodiment A will have the French priority date and embodiment B the German priority date.
 If an international application is based on one earlier application disclosing a feature C and a second earlier application disclosing a feature D, neither disclosing the combination of C and D, a claim to that combination will be entitled only to the date of filing of the international application itself.
 In other words, it is not permitted to make a mosaic of the priority documents.
 An exception might arise where one priority document contains a reference to the other and explicitly states that features from the two documents may be combined in a particular manner.

 Determining Priority Dates